laanp/NMS-Util/README.md

 Object Replacement -  Replaces all selected object(s) with the Active object with one mouse click.

+Object Curve Creator –  Curve management module that gives you ability to add preset curves, as well
+                      as deleting curves and associated constraints, while leaving objects intact

 Object Along Curve –  Enhanced Duplicate Object Along Curve module that gives you more control
                       over orientation of the object, spacing along the curve, and adjustments on the fly